Navojoa

 Airports

-Ciudad Obregón International Airport (CEN) is the nearest commercial airport, 48 kilometers (30 mi) north of Navojoa.
-It receives flights from Guadalajara, Hermosillo, La Paz, Loreto, Los Cabos, Mexico City, Monterrey, and, internationally, from Los Angeles, Tucson, Phoenix and Houston in the United States.
-Airlines serving this airport include Aeromexico Connect, AeroCalafia, Interjet and low-cost airline VivaAerobus.
+Ciudad Obregón International Airport (CEN) is the nearest commercial airport, 48 km north of Navojoa.
+It receives flights national flights from Guadalajara, Hermosillo, La Paz, Loreto, Los Cabos, Mexico City, and Monterrey.

 Buses

-Several companies offer low, mid and luxury class bus services from Navojoa to the Mexican Republic and international destinations such as Tucson, Phoenix and Los Angeles in the US.
-Connections are offered by foreign partner companies to other USA and Canada destinations.
-A bus station was built in the north of the city; however it is not used and small stations in the city center are used instead.
+Several companies offer low, mid, and luxury-class bus services from Navojoa to other Mexican cities and also to Tucson, Phoenix, and Los Angeles in the USA.
+Connections are offered by foreign partner companies to other USA and Canadian destinations.

 Old public city buses have been replaced with new models with air conditioning, called SUBA.
 They run every few minutes and provide simple and cheap transport.